 अभागी जो दर्शनवर्जित । मी काय पावत तयासी॥

-(If you decide to skip the darshana of the most revered and adorable deity like Datta, Who stands waiting for you, that too right on your path, you are truly unfortunate.
+(If you decide to skip the Darshan of the most revered and adorable deity like Shree Datta, Who stands waiting for you, that too right on your path, you are truly unfortunate.
 And in such a situation, how do you expect that I grace you?)

 The above verse reveals the course of Sadguru Shree Aniruddha’s mission, as also his unshakable faith and commitment at the Feet of Shree Gurudatta.

-‘Gayatri Mata’, Sadguru Shree Aniruddha’s vatsalya guru, governs his vijnanamaya Kosa (one of the five concentric envelopes of the deha) and is the second Guru.
+‘Gayatri Mata’ is Sadguru Shree Aniruddha’s Vaatsalya Guru.
+She governs his Vidnyaanamaya Kosha (one of the five sheaths of the Deha) and is His second Guru.

-The awareness that ‘I am the Parameshvar’ of the parabrahma is indeed the Parameshvari or the Aadimata whom the Vedas refer to as ‘Gayatri Mata’.
-It is by the grace of the Gayatri form alone, that man is able to attain knowledge in any field or discipline whatsoever and even put it to use and implement it.
+The awareness that ‘I am the Parameshwar’ of the Parabrahma is indeed the Parameshwari or the Aadimata whom the Vedas refer to as ‘Gayatri Mata’.
+It is by the grace of the Gayatri form alone that man is able to attain knowledge in any field or discipline, whatsoever, and even implement it or put it to use.

-Prabhu Shreeram is Sadguru Shree Aniruddha’s Guru, who is the Doer (the Subject).
-He is the Lord and Master of Shree Aniruddha’s manomaya kosa.
-The character, the personality, the values of Shreeram is the actual example of the implementation of the principles of Maryada (restraint).
+Prabhu Shreeram is Sadguru Shree Aniruddha’s Kartaa Guru (the Doer Guru).
+He is the Lord and Master of Shree Aniruddha’s Manomaya Kosha.
+The character, personality and values of Shreeram are the actual examples of the implementation of the principles of Maryada (healthy limits).

 Shreeram is referred to as the Maryada Purushottam (the best among men and the one Who adheres to the value of restrain at all costs).

-Shree Hanumanta, the fourth Guru of Sadguru Shree Aniruddha is his ‘Rakshak Guru’ (the Protector Guru).
+Shree Hanumanta, the fourth Guru of Sadguru Shree Aniruddha, is his ‘Rakshak Guru’ (the Protector Guru).
 Shree Hanumanta is, in fact, the matchless ‘Maryada Rakshaka‘ (He values Maryada, abides by it and protects it).

-Shree Hanumanta, the Lord and Master of Sadguru Shree Aniruddha’s pranamaya kosa and his Protector Guru, who finds fulfilment and joy in calling Himself the server of Prabhuramachandra, and Bapu, ascertains with pride that his mission and life task find fulfilment in humbling himself before and serving this Server.
+Shree Hanumanta, the Lord and Master of Sadguru Shree Aniruddha’s Pranamaya Kosha and his Protector Guru, who finds fulfilment and happiness in calling Himself the Server of Prabhuramachandra, and Bapu, ascertains with pride that his mission and life task find fulfilment in humbling himself before and serving this Server.

 The unique Shree Hanumanta, the One and only who accomplishes the journey from the limited to the boundless, from Bhakta to divinity.